scinlp-workshop/scinlp-workshop.github.io/scinlp2020_qa.md

 A2: “We work with the OCR-ed, and even did some word segmentation correction there, but it's hard to extract a nice and clean path from the problem to the solution, which is what we are after.
 But we'll persist!”

+# David Jurgens

+### Zoom chat

+Q1: "Random effects for journalists?"

+Q2: "What are the topics that journalists cover without mentioning authors?"

+Q3: "Are the news outlets primarily located in us/canada and northern european countrys?"

+Q4: "Have you considered communication barriers? (perhaps foreign authors tend to respond less to journalists)"

+Q5: "Any thoughts on the origin of this bias?
+Is it the journalists ignore these minority authors or is it a discoverability issue (e.g. search engine bias)?"

+**Comments from audience:**

+Lucy: "Foreign institutions may not have press offices that are well connected to these news outlets though."

+Yoav: "Authors who publish in English are most definitely not necessarily fluent in English!"

+David's repsonse: "Fully agree Yoav and Lucy!
+I do think that lots of journalists initially communicate via email which might be easier for less fluent authors though (that said, controlling for this better is something we’re looking at)"

+# Robert Stojnic

+### Zoom chat

+Q1: "Is "papers with code" in your view meant primarily for academic researchers or for industry researchers?"

+Q2: "How do you link entities of tasks from each paper?
+(Is the information easy to download for the public? i.e. is it within one of the three available download links in the about section?)"

+Q3: "Is the focus on equating tasks with scores on datasets good or bad for DL-science in the long run?"

+Q4: "At any point do you envision your platform (since you have both code and the paper) where one might interactively play with the parameters and see results in relation to the rest of the results / papers you index.. sort of live experiments where possible?"

+Q5: "Are components of this platform open, and can people adapt them for other collaborative efforts around paper extractions, maybe for results in other domains?"

+Q6 (follow-up from another audience member): "+1 and also, is the data (papers + extracted results) available for e.g. creating a dataset for training supervised extraction?"

+Q7: "The new accessibility standards for PDF require rather strict formatting of tables for the software for visually challenged users to read them.
+Do you plan to use this formatting when available?"

+**More comments from audience:**

+Jodi: "Thanks for baking licensing in! :)"

+# Iris Shen

+### Zoom chat

+Q1: "With the increased availability of full-text open access articles, will it be possible for MAG to parse the entirety of the content in articles (not only abstracts)?
+Is it expected to reduce the number of orphan fields of study?"

+Q2: "How does MAG discard (if it does!) articles of dubious standing (say pseudoscience or extremely controversial content) from its publication index?"

+Q3: "What about a new concept clusters / trees?
+As in, a group of new concepts can arise all at once.
+How does the algorithm handle cases like this?
+Some may be leaf nodes of other new concepts..."

+Q4: "Is BERT-Large performing better than AllenAI models (SciBERT and siblings) for MAG?"

 # Doug Downey

 ### Zoom chat

+Q1: "Could you please explain more how the input of the pretrained transformer is represented ? every paper is represented as a sentence with |SEP| between the three papers ?"

+Q2: "The scientific concepts extraction algorithm is very cool!
+How domain-independent do you think the heuristic is?
+Will it work on Bio/Chem/Phys as well as on CS?"

+Q3 (follow-up; clarification): "I guess the question is "is the citation structure in CS and other fields similar"

 ### Rocket chat